ominestre/rotten-deps/README.md

 ### Usage

-You can find more in-depth documentation at https://ominestre.github.io/rotten-deps/.
+You can find more in-depth documentation hosted on our [GitHub pages](https://ominestre.github.io/rotten-deps/).

 #### CLI